Edward Shenderovich: Poetry

 Shenderovich writes and publishes poetry in Russian.
 He has been published by many Russian journals and included in ‘’Ulysses Released: Contemporary Russian Poets Abroad (In Russian:2004)’’ edited by Dmitry Kuzmin.
 In December 2010, Samokat Publishing House released a collection of Shenderovich's children's poems.
 A new collection came out in January 2014.
 Translators of his poetry into English include Richard Wayne Chambliss.

 In September 2015, Shenderovich's collection entitled "About One, Two, 3, 4 and 5" received an award at Biennial of Illustration Bratislava.

 MiNE

-In 2000, Shenderovich became a professor of business modeling at Universitá Cattolica del Sacro Cuore in Piacenza, Italy, and was named Fellow of the MiNE program in 2004.
+In 2000, Shenderovich became a professor of business modeling at Universitá Cattolica del Sacro Cuore in Piacenza, Italy, and was named Fellow of the MiNE cratos program in 2004.